 The overall aim of this study is to:

 - to carry out a comprehensive examination and analysis of recruitment and retention issues in respect of key public service personnel identified by the Public Service Pay Commission as experiencing recruitment and retention difficulties.
-Module 1 took place with nurses and doctors and Module 2 is now underway;

 - to take account of a wide range of potential drivers that influence retention and recruitment; and